An Alternative Explanation of the Subud Exercise in Psychological Terms

 plant.
 Similarly, though humans alone have a clear-cut propensity for speech

-and symbolic imagination, many animals have faculties entirely absent in
+and symbolic imagination, many animals have faculties entirely absent in humans.

-species depends on the ever-changing character of the whole, integral system of
+depends on the ever-changing character of the whole, integral system of species

-species in relation to the biologically modified physical environment.
+in relation to the biologically modified physical environment.
 ‘Higher’

 evolution is simply a common illusion.